-From the opulently sublime to the comfy and ridiculously good-value safari, and all sorts of variations in between, South Africa offers so many different kinds of safari experiences.
+From the opulently sublime to the comfy, good-value safari, and all sorts of variations in between, South Africa offers many different kinds of safari experiences.
 In a country that has a wide range of landscapes, diverse wildlife and an imaginative array of twists to the good old safari, there really is something for everyone.
 It can be very helpful to speak to an experienced South African travel consultant so that your own particular needs are matched to the right itinerary and choice of safari accommodation.

 Kick back in exceptional tracts of wilderness to view masses of wildlife with loads of luxury on tap.
 Stop in some idyllic spot in the bush to watch the sky flare crimson just before sunset, with a glass of bubbly in hand.
 Stay at a gorgeously beautiful lodge equipped for a life of bliss in the wilds and enjoy being supremely spoiled by dedicated hosts.
 Think luxury in the bush and think Londolozi, Singita, MalaMala, Ulusaba, Chitwa Chitwa, Sabi Sabi Earth Lodge, Leopard Hills or Madikwe Hills.
 There are many more really exceptional lodges – please ask us about them.

 Many lodges cater to the wildlife photographer, and most of these lodges welcome seasoned camera-people as well as newbies wanting to learn some tricks of bush photography.
-Custom-built vehicles, specialised equipment and professional guidance – expect all this in addition to excellent safari accommodation and stunning wilderness settings.
+Custom-built vehicles, specialized equipment and professional guidance – expect all this in addition to excellent safari accommodation and stunning wilderness settings.

 Lodges to consider for photographic safaris

 SOLE-USE SAFARI VILLAS